geodesign/protar/docs/build_database.rst

     export CORINE_DATA_DIRECTORY=/path/to/corine/data
     ./manage.py runscript corine.scripts.load

+The data volume of the vector format of the Corine land cover is quite substantial.
+There are 8191080 polygons if counting all years and including change data.
+The size of this table in PostGIS is about 30GB, and it requires another 30GB for the index.

 Parse Natura Data
 -----------------
 To load the Natura 2000 protected areas into the database, specify the Natura